 International shipping takes care of the movement of goods and products between nations.
 It has the lowest carbon footprint per tonne for long-range transport but still creates around 3% of global CO2 emissions.
 The maritime sector has pledged to reach net zero emissions by 2050.

-Different low-carbon technologies are being explored, including ship-based carbon capture (SBCC), which could provide a low-cost solution compared to zero-emission fuels, such as ammonia and hydrogen.
+Different low-carbon technologies are being explored, including onboard carbon capture (OCC), which could provide a low-cost solution compared to zero-emission fuels, such as ammonia and hydrogen.

-We are also contributing to the development of regulatory frameworks for the safe and effective use of SBCC technology in the shipping sector.
+We are also contributing to the development of regulatory frameworks for the safe and effective use of OCC technology in the shipping sector.

 International and national collaboration is inherent to EverLoNG, which aims to support the maritime sector’s ambitious and essential decarbonisation plans.